IPAMS/IDSimPy/docs/usersguide/preprocessing.rst

 The module :py:mod:`.preprocessing.ion_cloud_generation` provides functionality to define ion ensembles and write them to ion cloud files.

 The module provides functions to define individual groups of particles in defined geometric shapes (e.g. cylinders or spheres) and functions to modify characteristics of those particle groups.
 The complete ion cloud is then built by combining the subgroups of particles.
-The combined ion cloud is then written to a ion cloud file.
+The combined ion cloud is then written to an ion cloud file.

 The following example shows this basic principle: Two groups of particles with random positions within a cylinder in x direction are defined.
 The first particle group has particles with charge 1 and mass 1, the second group has particles with charge 2 and mass 10.
 The groups are combined and written to an ion cloud file: